-In coming to this conclusion, the Directors have considered the ongoing impact of the war in Ukraine and the COVID-19 pandemic, in particular the impact on income and the Company's ability to meet its investment objective.
-The Board does not believe that they will have a long-term impact on the viability of the Company and its ability to continue in operation, notwithstanding the short-term uncertainty they have caused in the markets.
+In coming to this conclusion, the Directors have considered the ongoing impact of the wars in Ukraine and Israel, in particular the impact on income and the Company's ability to meet its investment objective.
+The Board does not believe that these will have a long-term impact on the viability of the Company and its ability to continue in operation, notwithstanding the short-term uncertainty it has caused in the markets.